-- 1.2.1 For the purpose of this Code, the definitions below shall apply: - "accessible" describes a site, building, facility, linkway, interconnection or portion thereof that complies with this Code and that can be approached, entered and used by persons with disabilities and elderly persons; - "accessible route" is a continuous unobstructed path connecting all accessible elements and spaces in a building or facility that can be negotiated safely by persons with disabilities.
+- 1.2.1 For the purpose of this Code, the definitions below shall apply: - "accessible" describes a site, building, facility or portion thereof that complies with this Code and that can be approached, entered and used by persons with disabilities; - "accessible route" is a continuous unobstructed path connecting all accessible elements and spaces in a building or facility that can be negotiated safely by persons with disabilities.
 For non-ambulatory persons, this accessible path shall not incorporate any step, drop, stairway, turnstile, revolving door, escalator or other impediment which would prevent it from being safely negotiated by such persons.
-Interior accessible routes shall include doorways, corridors, floors, ramps, lifts and clear floor spaces at fixtures.
-Exterior accessible routes shall include parking access aisles, kerb ramps, walkways and ramps; - "ambulant disabled" is a person who is able, either with or without personal assistance, and who may depend on prostheses (artificial limbs), orthoses (callipers), sticks, crutches or walking aids to walk on level or negotiate suitably graded steps provided that convenient handrails are available;

-"building" shall include part of a building;

-"circulation path" is an exterior or interior way of passage from one place to another for pedestrians including walkways, hallways, courtyards, stairways and stair landings;
+Interior accessible routes shall include corridors, floors, ramps, lifts and clear floor spaces at fixtures.
+Exterior accessible routes shall include parking access aisles, kerb ramps, walkways and ramps; - "ambulant disabled" is a person who is able, either with or without personal assistance, and who may depend on prostheses (artificial limbs), orthoses (callipers), sticks, crutches or walking aids to walk on level or negotiate suitably graded steps provided that convenient handrails are available; - "building" shall include part of a building; - "circulation path" is an exterior or interior way of passage from one place to another for pedestrians including walkways, hallways, courtyards, stairways and stair landings; - "persons with disabilities" are persons whose mobility and use of a building are affected as a consequence of one or more of the following physical or sensory disabilities or impairments: - (a) ambulant disabled; - (b) wheelchair-bound; - (c) hearing impairment or deafness; or

-- "persons with disabilities" are persons whose mobility and use of a building are affected as a consequence of one or more of the following physical or sensory disabilities or impairments: - (a) ambulant disabled; - (b) wheelchair-bound; - (c) hearing impairment or deafness; or - (d) visual impairment or blindness. - "grab bar" is a bar used to give a steadying or stabilising assistance to a person engaged in a particular function; - "handrail" is a rail used in circulation areas such as corridors, passageways, ramps and stairways to assist in continuous movement; - "individual washroom" is a compartment having the basic requirements of a water closet compartment, wash basin and other essential washroom accessories as required by persons with disabilities; - "kerb" is a side barrier to a trafficable surface; - "kerb ramp" is a short ramp cutting through a kerb or built up to it; - "operable part" is part of a piece of equipment or appliance used to insert or withdraw objects or to activate, deactivate, or adjust the equipment or appliance (for example, coin slot, push-button, handle); - "ramp" is an inclined way connecting one level to another; - "symbol" means the International symbol of access for persons with disabilities; - "water closet compartment" is a compartment having a water closet with grab bars installed to assist persons with disabilities; - "wheelchair user" is a person who depends on a wheelchair for mobility;

-"width" is the clear distance from one finished surface to another;
+- (d) visual impairment or blindness. - "grab bar" is a bar used to give a steadying or stabilising assistance to a person engaged in a particular function; - "handrail" is a rail used in circulation areas such as corridors, passageways, ramps and stairways to assist in continuous movement; - "individual washroom" is a compartment having the basic requirements of a water closet compartment, wash basin and other essential washroom accessories as required by persons with disabilities; - "kerb" is a side barrier to a trafficable surface; - "kerb ramp" is a short ramp cutting through a kerb or built up to it; - "operable part" is part of a piece of equipment or appliance used to insert or withdraw objects or to activate, deactivate, or adjust the equipment or appliance (for example, coin slot, push-button, handle); - "ramp" is an inclined way connecting one level to another; - "symbol" means the International symbol of access for persons with disabilities; - "water closet compartment" is a compartment having a water closet with grab bars installed to assist persons with disabilities; - "wheelchair user" is a person who depends on a wheelchair for mobility; - "width" is the clear distance from one finished surface to another. - 1.2.2 Unless otherwise specified, all dimensions shown in the figures in this Code are in millimetres (mm). - 1.2.3 Where "shall" is used in this Code, it refers to mandatory design requirements and where "should" is used, it refers to recommended design requirements.